 - Must maintain strict confidentiality.

-TO APPLY: Please apply through JobCat (jobcat.bates.edu) by Friday, March 1, 2013.
+TO APPLY: Please apply through JobCat (jobcat.bates.edu) by Sunday, February 16, 2014.
 You will need to submit a resume, a cover letter that conveys your interest and outlines your qualifications, contact information for two references (preferably professional and/or academic), and information about your availability to interview (days and times) this semester.
 Students who are currently abroad may apply and should indicate availability to interview via phone/Skype on Eastern Standard Time.